Customizing Components

 3. Configure the SDK to use your custom component.

 To make customizations as easy as possible all view components share the same lifecycle and expose common properties such as content, components and appearance.
-When building your own custom component in most cases you only need to override methods from the Customizable protocol such as updateContent(), setUpAppearance() or setUpLayout().
+When building your own custom component if you only want to change the styling and the layout of the view, you only need to override the setUpAppearance() and setUpLayout() functions.
+In case you want to change the logic of the component or how the content is updated, you should override the updateContent() function.

 Most UI components are stateless view classes.
-Components like MessageList, ChannelList and MessageComposer are stateful and are view controllers.
+Components like ChatMessageListVC, ChatChannelListVC and ComposerVC are stateful and are view controllers.
 Customizations for these components are described in detail in their own doc pages.

 The Components object